 - 2 Which is not included in the state motto for Illinois?

-- 3 What is state bird of Illinois?
+- 3 What is the lowest point of Illinois?

 - 4 Who chose the Illinois state fish?

 - 5 What are the five states that border Illinois?

 - 6 What are the two major revenue sources in Illinois?

 - 7 What is Illinois most popular nickname?

 - 8 What is Indiana nickname?

 - 9 What is the flower of Illinois?

 What is the Illinois state motto and what does it mean?